Should Investors Worry About M - GuruFocus.com

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Mettler-Toledo International Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Murphy Oil Corp deserves some skepticism from investors.

-Over the past year, Shawn Vadala has sold 2480 shares in total.
+Over the past year, Roger Jenkins has sold 425000 shares in total.

 Insider trends